4Z1KD/HolyLogger/README.md

 Drop me a line at **_gil4z1kd@gmail.com_** and i'll take care of that.

 <h2>Donation</h2>
-I have everything I've ever dreamed of.<br>
-Be nice to each other, it will make me happy.<br>
-And...
 I will not mind if you buy me a beer on the next field day.<br>

 <h2>License</h2>
 The application is FREE for use by amateur radio operators.

 <h3>Maintenance</h3>
-Last Update: 13/01/2018<br>
+Last Update: 14/04/2018<br>

 <script>
 var list = document.getElementById("logo");